Gomsur/Hangman/README.md

 Hangman is a classic game that puts your brain to work.
 In this nostalgic game the user decides which category they would like to play.
 When the user chose a category the game begins and the user gets 8 tries of guessing the correct word.
-If the user guess a word incorrect, the stickman starts getting filled out.
+If the user guess a letter incorrect, the stickman starts getting filled out.
 The game ends with either a full stickman which would be a loss, or if the user guesses the correct word before the stickman gets hung.

+Live link to the Hangman game can be found [here](https://gomsur-hangman.herokuapp.com/)

 ## Planning stage
 ### Target Audience